cognitive-catalyst/qa-safe-strings/CONTRIBUTING.md

 - Update the [CHANGELOG](CHANGELOG.md) with the changes made by the pull request.

 ##Developer Certificate of Origin
-All contributions to Watson Catalyst projects must be accompanied by acknowledgment of, and agreement to, the Developer Certificate of Origin, reproduced below.
+All contributions to Q&A Safe Strings must be accompanied by acknowledgment of, and agreement to, the Developer Certificate of Origin, reproduced below.
 Acknowledgment of and agreement to the Developer Certificate of Origin must be included in the comment section of each contribution and must take the form of DCO 1.1 Signed-off-by: {Full Name} <{email address}> (without the {}).
 Contributions without this acknowledgment will be required to add it before being accepted.
 If a contributor is unable or unwilling to agree to the Developer Certificate of Origin, their contribution will not be included.

 ```
 Developer Certificate of Origin